algorandfoundation/puya/docs/principles.md

 Being a bespoke language also means it has a much smaller ecosystem of tooling built around it compared to languages like Python or JavaScript.

 To most developers, the Python programming language needs no introduction.
-First released in 1991, it's popularity has grown steadily over the decades, and as of June 2023 it is consistently ranked as either the most popular langauge, or second most popular following JavaScript:
+First released in 1991, its popularity has grown steadily over the decades, and as of June 2023 it is consistently ranked as either the most popular language, or second most popular following JavaScript:

 -   [GitHub 2022](https://octoverse.github.com/2022/top-programming-languages)